Inclement Weather Information

 Our Public Works crews need to know about the following issues when you see them:

-- Streets blocked by water or debris
+- Streets blocked by debris

 - Trees down within the right-of-way

 - Traffic signal issues

 From 7 a.m. to 5 p.m. on Monday-Friday, you can contact Public Works at (540) 382-1151.
 On the weekends or after hours, please call the regional, non-emergency dispatch number at (540) 382-4343, and dispatchers will inform our on-call crews.

 - Elevate critical utilities, such as electrical panels, switches, sockets, wiring, appliances and heating systems.

 - Waterproof basements and make sure your sump pump is working.
 Install a battery-operated backup in case of a power failure.

 - Clear debris from gutters and downspouts.
 Remove anything that could block the flow of water in roadside ditches, including leaves, grass clippings, lawn debris or trash.